Relintai/pandemonium_engine_docs/03_usage/11_navigation/16_navigation_different_actor_locomotion.md

 ![](img/nav_actor_locomotion.png)

-To support different actor locomotion like crouching and crawling, a similar map setup as supporting `doc_navigation_different_actor_types` is required.
+To support different actor locomotion like crouching and crawling, a similar map setup as supporting [different actor types](15_navigation_different_actor_types.md) is required.

 Bake different navigation meshes with an appropriate height for crouched or crawling actors so they can find paths through those narrow sections in your game world.

 When an actor changes locomotion state, e.g. stands up, starts crouching or crawling, query the appropriate map for a path.

 If the avoidance behavior should also change with the locomotion e.g. only avoid while standing or only avoid other agents in the same locomotion state, switch the actors's avoidance agent to another avoidance map with each locomotion change.

-GDScript

 ```
 func update_path():